New public management: Evolution

 The first practices of new public management emerged in the United Kingdom under the leadership of Prime Minister Margaret Thatcher.
 Thatcher played the functional role of "policy entrepreneur" and the official role of prime minister.
 Thatcher drove changes in public management policy in such areas as organizational methods, civil service, labor relations, expenditure planning, financial management, audit, evaluation, and procurement.

 Thatcher's successor, John Major, kept public management policy on the agenda of the Conservative government, leading to the implementation of the Next Steps Initiative.
-Major also launched the programs of the Citizens Charter Initiative, Competing for Quality, Resource Accounting and Budgeting, and the Private Finance Initiative.
+Major also launched the programmes of the Citizens Charter Initiative, Competing for Quality, Resource Accounting and Budgeting, and the Private Finance Initiative.

 A term was coined in the late 1980s to denote a new (or renewed) focus on the importance of management and 'production engineering' in public service delivery, which often linked to doctrines of economic rationalism (Hood 1989, Pollitt 1993).
 During this timeframe public management became an active area of policy-making in numerous other countries, notably in New Zealand, Australia, and Sweden.
-At the same time, Organisation for Economic Co-operation and Development (OECD) established its Public Management Committee and Secretariat (PUMA), conferring to public management the status normally accorded more conventional domains of policy.
+At the same time, Organisation for Economic Co-operation and Development (OECD) established its Public Management Committee and Secretariat (PUMA), conferring to public management the status normally accorded to more conventional domains of policy.
 In the 1990s, public management was a major item on President Clinton's agenda.
 Early policy actions of the Clinton administration included launching the National Partnership and signing into law the Government Performance and Results Act.
 Currently there are few indications that public management issues will vanish from governmental policy agendas.
 A recent study showed that in Italy, municipal directors are aware of a public administration now being oriented toward new public management where they are assessed according to the results they produce.

 The term new public management (NPM) expresses the idea that the cumulative flow of policy decisions over the past twenty years has amounted to a substantial shift in the governance and management of the "state sector" in the United Kingdom, New Zealand, Australia, Scandinavia, North America, and Latin America.
 For instance, regional innovation agencies were created under NPM principles to support the innovation process.
 A benign interpretation is that these decisions have been a defensible, if imperfect, response to policy problems.
 Those problems as well as their solutions were formulated within the policy-making process.
 The agenda-setting process has been heavily influenced by electoral commitments to improve macro-economic performance and to contain growth in the public sector, as well as by a growing perception of public bureaucracies as being inefficient.
 The alternative-generation process has been heavily influenced by ideas coming from economics and from various quarters within the field of management.